Mode7Labs/zap/docs/docs/markdown/visual/shapes.md

 game.start();
 ```

 The `radius` controls how rounded the corners are.
 Larger values create more rounded corners.
+The radius is automatically clamped to prevent it from exceeding half the smallest dimension.

+**Default:** `0` (sharp corners)

 ## Circle